Edible roots for the community garden

 Cultivation: high productivity in good growing conditions.

-Propagation: vegetative – from tuber.
+Propagation: vegetative – from the tuber.

 Centre of diversity: Peru — grown by Incas.